jaxwong/tp/docs/DeveloperGuide.md

 - Model#hasEvent(Event) — Checks if an event with the same alias already exists in the address book
 - Model#addEvent(Event) — Adds a new event to the address book's event list and updates the filtered event list

-These operations are backed by the `AddreessBook` which maintains a `UniqueEventList` to ensure no duplicate events exist.
+These operations are backed by the `AddressBook` which maintains a `UniqueEventList` to ensure no duplicate events exist.

 Given below is an example usage scenario and how the add-event mechanism behaves at each step.